 Describes standards, identifies the national standards, accreditation bodies, and lists the national testing organization(s) and conformity assessment bodies.

-The Institution for Standardization in Montenegro was established in 2007.
+The Institute for Standardization was established in 2007.
 The Law on Standardization, adopted in 2007, establishes the regulatory framework.

-The Institute is responsible for drafting standards – 20,050 have been adopted thus far and are in line with EU principles.
-According to the Institute’s plan, an additional 2,350 standards should be adopted by the end of 2021.
-The Institute for Standardization has signed twelve bilateral agreements on cooperation (with Serbia, Bosnia and Herzegovina, North Macedonia, Albania, Slovenia, Croatia, Bulgaria, Great Britain, Turkey, Germany, France and China) in order to transfer materials and expertise in this field.
-Also, in 2015, the Institute signed a MoU with American Society for Testing and Materials (ASTM International).
+The Institute for Standardization is responsible for drafting standards – 22,460 have been adopted thus far and are in line with EU principles.
+According to the Institute’s plan, an additional 2,400 standards should be adopted by the end of 2022.
+The Institute has signed twelve bilateral agreements on cooperation (with Serbia, Bosnia and Herzegovina, North Macedonia, Albania, Slovenia, Croatia, Bulgaria, Great Britain, Turkey, Germany, France and China) in order to transfer materials and expertise in this field.
+In 2015, the Institute signed a MoU with American Society for Testing and Materials (ASTM International).
 The Institute is also member of the European Committee for Standardization.

 Institute for Standardization